Current Students with Disabilities

 Do you have a newly diagnosed or newly acquired disability?
 Did you register with the Disabilities Services Office (DSO) last year?
 Are you studying at Queen's but not on campus?

-If you believe you may require academic accommodations, both new and returning students, on campus, or distance students should contact the Disability Services Office (DSO).
-The DSO can assist you in connecting with those services, supports, and resources within the Queen's community.
+If you believe you may require academic accommodations, both new and returning students, on campus or distance students, should contact the Queen's Student Accessibility Services (QSAS).
+The QSAS can assist you in connecting with those services, supports, and resources within the Queen's community.

 Education, Training, and Awareness page lists many workshops and certificates offered at Queen's.